aamm/02j/README.md

 Please check our website: http://aamm.github.io/02j/

-:License
+License
-  From Zero to Java
+: From Zero to Java
   Copyright (C) 2015 Aurelio Akira M. Matsui

   This program is free software; you can redistribute it and/or modify